-Table \ref{tab:fva-monthly-ets} shows that expanding the collection of exponential smoothing models considered not only decreases the FVA but also substantially increases the CCR.
-Table \ref{tab:fva-monthly-arima} shows that while the CCR is always negative (suggesting increased cost), there is some forecast value added up until $K=4$.
-While $K=4$ performs slightly more accurate than $K=3$, this improvement in forecasting performance comes with a significant added computation (more than four times more expensive).
-We suggest that the FVA must be balanced against the CCR in order to make an informed decision on the value of the maximum order.

-Next, we attempt to quantify the monetary gains if a large retailer adopted the proposed reduced exponential smoothing pool by making some realistic assumptions. \cite{Seaman2017} mentions that the online marketplace of Walmart (walmart.com) offers 50 million SKUs, which may be demanded in 40,000 different ZIP codes.
-Assuming that just 1\% of these 50 million SKUs refer to fast-moving monthly goods, producing forecasts for each combination of items and ZIP codes (0.5M $\times$ 40K $=$ 20B SKU-ZIP codes\footnote{Another real life example is the case of Target which requires the generation of about 4B forecasts monthly \citep{Yelland2019}.}) would require 7.6 million CPU-hours\footnote{Note that CPU-hour is not a direct measure of time, as parallelization can be applied.} when all exponential smoothing models are estimated.
-The computational time would decrease by 29\% if no multiplicative models were considered (about 5.4 million CPU-hours) and by 67\% if the reduced framework was employed (about 2.5 million CPU-hours).

-If Walmart used cloud computing for producing its forecasts, then a typical CPU-hour would cost about \$0.05 \citep{Nikolopoulos2018-wa}.
-A single cycle of forecast production would cost \$380,000 for all models to be estimated and just \$125,000 for the reduced framework.
-If the reduced framework was to be used instead of the default implementation available in the \texttt{ets()} function of the \textit{forecast} package for the R statistical software (where multiplicative trend models are excluded), then the monetary savings would be \$145,000 for each forecast cycle.
-Assuming that forecasts are produced each month, the reduced computational cost translates to monetary savings of about \$1.74 millions annually, compared to the second fastest pool of exponential smoothing models in this paper.

-Note that these savings come with an increased forecast accuracy of about 0.5\%. \cite{Petropoulos2019-bu} measured the forecasting and inventory performance of various forecasting methods.
-Their results suggest that a percentage decrease in terms of a forecast error measure is approximately doubled in terms of percentage decrease of the holding inventory cost for the same achieved service level.
-Reductions in the inventory cost increase with the lead time and the target service level.

-On top of the financial savings associated with reduced computational cost, another critical dimension is the energy usage and the environmental footprint.
-According to \cite{Naughton2019-vx}, ``the computing power required for today's most-vaunted machine-learning systems has been doubling every 3.4 months''.
-Against the recent trends for using machine (and deep) learning techniques in forecasting tasks, we take one step back and argue for the need for fast and cost-effective solutions.
+On top of the financial savings associated with reduced computational cost, another critical dimension is energy usage and environmental footprint.
+According to \cite{Naughton2019-vx}, ``the computing power required for today's most-vaunted machine-learning systems has been doubling every 3.4 months.''
+Despite the recent trends to use machine (and deep) learning techniques in forecasting, we take one step back and argue for the need for fast, cost-effective solutions.